Arkensor/DayZCommunityOfflineMode/Controls.md

 ## Configuration
  - All keybinds are configureable in $saves\COM\COMSettings.json or COMSettingsEnoch/Namalsk.json respectively.
+Check out [All Keybind Codes](./All%20Keybind%20Codes.md) for a full list of useable keybinds.

 ### COM Keybinds
 | Key | Action |
 | ----- | ----- |